AbhishekHandigol/NConnectN/README.md

 The program also writes the entire board to an output file every time the cursor is pressed, which you can view after the game is over.

 ## Setup
-* After opening the project, enter the number of rows, the number of columns, and the name of the output file you would like to write to.
+* After opening the project, enter the number of rows, the number of columns, and the name of the output file you would like to write to as command line arguments.
 * To move the token left, press 'a', 'j', or the left arrow key.
 * To move the token right, press 's', 'k', or the right arrow key.
 * To drop the token, press the spacebar or enter key.